Synerise/ios-sdk/README.md

 Your custom email will be sent within every event in event params.

 #### `Tracker.flushEvents(completionHandler:)`
-Send events from queue to server by force.
+Sends events from queue to server by force.

 # Client